 The secret behind intumescent paint’s protective power lies in its chemistry.
-When exposed to temperatures of 200-250ºC, intumescent paint undergoes a reaction and expands to up to 50 times its original size.
-This forms a foam-like solid called a char.
+When exposed to temperatures of 200-250ºC, a reaction is triggered which causes intumescent paint to expand into a foam-like solid called a char.
 This char can be up to 50 times the thickness of the original paint layer and is incredibly slow-burning.
-Depending on the paint and application method, this char will insulate the underlying substrate from the heat and fire for up to 120 minutes, providing invaluable extra time to evacuate or get the fire under control.
+Depending on the paint and application method, this char will insulate the underlying substrate from the heat and fire for 30, 60, 90, or up to 120 minutes, providing invaluable extra time to evacuate or get the fire under control.
 In this way, intumescent coating is part of a building’s fire protection system.

 - Is the most aesthetically appealing fireproofing method and does not detract from the structural, aesthetic and architectural value of a building

-- Can be used on interior and exterior structures
+- Suitable for use on interior and exterior structures

-- Can be overcoated with a fire retardant paint greatly increases your fire protection.
-The fire retardant paint works by releasing a flame damping gas, impeding the spread of the flames and extending the time til the intumescent layer is triggered.
-Together the two layers work to provide the highest degree of protection.
+- Can be overcoated with a fire retardant paint which releases a flame damping gas when exposed to fire, impeding the spread of the flames and extending the time til the intumescent layer is triggered.

 Fire safety regulations in the UK relating to intumescent coating

-In the UK the responsibility of providing fire safety in business and other non-domestic premises is given to the employers, owners, landlords and other parties in control of the premises.
+In the UK, the responsibility of providing fire safety in business and other non-domestic premises is given to the employers, owners, landlords and other parties in control of the premises.
 To assist them the governement provides a guide for making premises safe from fire, and the British Standards Institute lists the standards expected of fire resistant materials in BS 476 – 20/21.
 This standard relates to intumescent coatings and cellulosic fire exposure.

 BS 476 divides intumescent coatings into class 1 and class 0 coatings.
 Class 1 is the lower standard, though even this requires that the coatings and other construction materials do not allow fire to spread.
 Class 0 includes the specifications for class 1 but adds the requirement that the materials have a very low tendency to propagate a fire.
 Intumescent coatings can also be classified by the length of protection they offer.
 So, a 30 minute fire rated coating should provide 30 minutes additional time between the fire breaking and taking hold.